fedi-e2ee/public-key-directory-specification/Specification.md

 | `merkle-root`       | string                      | Merkle tree root hash for the latest record                                                                                        |
 | `rewrapped-keys`    | map<string, object> \| null | Array of objects (re-wrapped symmetric keys for each field)                                                                        |

-The `@context` field will be set to the ASCII string `fedi-e2ee:v1/api/history/view`.
+The `!pkd-context` field will be set to the ASCII string `fedi-e2ee:v1/api/history/view`.

 The optional `rewrapped-keys` field maps a Trusted Replica's fully qualified domain name to an object.
 This object contains the re-wrapped symmetric key for each encrypted field that the Trusted Replica is